narcissist104/Sawfish/README.md

 *The above instructions should work in your version of the application.
 If there are deviations, declare those here in bold.
 Otherwise, remove this line.*

+## Known bugs

+1. Seeder does not execute.
+Making new requests has a bug.
+2. Logging in is done with a username instead of an email;
+Format username: @{first_name}{last_name}

 ## Sources
 The packages used by this application are specified in `requirements.txt`